LiveViewTech/lvt-public-api/README.md

  --header 'authorization: Bearer YOUR_ACCESS_TOKEN_HERE' --data '{ "protocol": "rtsp" }'
 ```

-&#42; Currently `rtsp` is the only supported protocol.
-In the future, the valid protocols can be viewed using the `GET /cameras/{cameraId}/protocols` endpoint.

 This request will start a stream internally and respond with a `200` status code and a body that looks something like this:

 ```json